 Prosper Cashew is a large, five-year, project funded by the U.S. Department of Agriculture (USDA) that seeks to strengthen cashew processing in Côte d'Ivoire (CIV), Ghana, and Nigeria.
-Prosper Cashew commissioned a gender and social inclusion (GESI) assessment with the purpose of providing insights into agribusiness opportunities for women, with a secondary focus on youth (young women and young men aged 18-30), within the cashew processing and support services sector.
+Prosper Cashew commissioned a women and youth participation assessment with the purpose of providing insights into agribusiness opportunities for women, with a secondary focus on youth (young women and young men aged 18-30), within the cashew processing and support services sector.